grub4dos/ntloader/README.md

 ```
 Set the path to `winload.efi` or `winload.exe`.
 Default is `/Windows/System32/Boot/winload.efi` for WIM; otherwise, default is `/Windows/System32/winload.efi`.
-Ntloader will automatically correct the extension of the file.
+Ntloader will automatically correct the file extension.

 ### sysroot
 ```